Pregnancy is simply the beginning.

 In your Guiding Steps to a Mindful Postpartum, I list the 12 steps necessary for creating the best and most healing postpartum experience.
 These 12 steps will be everything you need to getting prepared for the postpartum and beyond.
 Because what you do now will effect you for a lifetime.

 You can download your free Guiding Steps to a Mindful Postpartum right here, mama.
-And if you want to take it a step further, you can get on the waitlist for the Mindful Postpartum eCourse, opening March 8th with limited registrations available.
-Every step, recipe, and idea will be discussed fully within the course.
+And if you want to take it a step further, you can get on the waitlist for the Mindful Postpartum eCourse: A Rock-Solid System for Healing Your Postpartum Body, Mind, and Soul (in just 40 days), which opens exclusively once a year, with limited registrations available.
+Every step, recipe, and science will be discussed fully within the course.